What’s in this Guide?

 Max Funding Website review

-The Max Funding website can appear disjointed and confusing as the lender offers many loans.
-Some loan pages lack details while other pages have information that is outdated or wrong.
-These issues make it difficult to find and make sense of the information about the loan you need.
+The Max Funding website can appear slightly disjointed as the lender offers many loans.
+Some loan pages lack details These issues make it difficult to find and make sense of the information about the loan you need.
 Examples of issues include:

 - Every business loan type appears to have a line of credit option.
 However, Max Funding does not explain how its line of credit works on the website.

 - Max Funding advertises a simple interest rate starting from 1.50% for all their loans.
-This is likely accurate, however, in some sections of the website, they state the interest is 1.80% (this might be an error an meant to mean 18% per annum)
+This is likely accurate, however, in some sections of the website, they state the interest is 1.80%.

 Conclusions about Max Funding